Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 who conquered the snowy Carpathian passages,

-who return freedom to Kiev and Minsk,
+who returned freedom to Kiev and Minsk,

 who liberated Sevastopol and Odessa,